mehmetozankaya/WorldNewsSentiment/README.md

 # WorldNewsSentiment

 To use:
-Add MongoDB conenction string to .env file
+Add MongoDB connection string to .env file